OisinDavey/oisindavey.github.io/content/_index.md

 I have a TBR pile stretching back to 2019, mostly novels.
 Opinion on the greek classics: The Odyssey is great, the Iliad is _terrible_, and the Aeneid is pretty good.
 Source?
 The odyessy has cool boat adventures, while the greeks and trojans never even leave Ilium!!
 The horse isn't even in the book.

 Puzzles, bugaboos, quandries and dilemmas? _Love'em_.
 I used to focus in on competitive programming when I was younger, which served as my main aspiration.
-Now though, I tend to be less focus and more diversified, so I like fun maths problems, latin square puzzles, crosswords, etc. Although usually I like to study puzzles that can be analysed for their mathematical properties, like sudoku or hashiwokakero.
+Now though, I tend to be less focussed and more diversified, so I like fun maths problems, latin square puzzles, crosswords, etc. Although usually I like to study puzzles that can be analysed for their mathematical properties, like sudoku or hashiwokakero.

 ### Site index: